 Stephen writes with a strutting, folk-punk songwriting sensibility.
 In his songs, he brings to life shadowy characters and dark alternate realities in order to highlight the brightness underneath with literate and lacerating lyrics.

-Stephen’s voice draws comparisons to Iggy Pop, Scott Walker, Ian McCulloch, and Gordon Lightfoot.
+His voice draws comparisons to Iggy Pop, Scott Walker, Ian McCulloch, and Gordon Lightfoot.
 His musical style has been compared to Elvis Costello, Beck, and T Rex.
 His lyrical style is reminiscent of Nilsson, Phil Ochs, and Leonard Cohen.

 Stephen was born north of Detroit, growing up in a house of varied musical tastes.
 His father played 1960s and 1970s folk while his older brother blasted new wave and punk acts like Ramones and Elvis Costello.
 At eight, his school bus driver salvaged an acoustic guitar and taught him how to play the songs he was listening to.